ten tips to hold onto your warm leads

 Using multiple means of communication helps to build trust with a lead, and phone calls shouldn’t be overlooked.
 While cold calling involves contacting someone with no prior engagement, calling a warm lead is much more effective.
 According to a Crunchbase survey, 57% of C-level buyers prefer to be contacted via phone.

 In fact, 44% of sales professionals say phone calls are their most effective channel for remote selling.
 This makes sense because phone calls are personal and interactive.
-Your leads can share their concerns and get a response on the spot.
-And if you need to have another conversation, you can easily secure their permission for a follow-up call or email.
+Phone calls let you address objections in real-time and book the next step before you hang up.

 Here's a warm lead call script the UserGems ADR team uses:

-Hi {first name} this is {SDR} at {company name} - don’t worry, this is not a sales call.
+Hi {first name} this is {SDR} at {company name} - I'm calling to make sure you received the content you requested.

 [pause to make sure that settles in]